 to verify the disability and to establish eligibility for

 accommodations.
 Students may call 337-482-5252 or visit the ODS office

 in the Conference Center/Agnes Edwards Hall, room 126.
 Once registered, students should then schedule an appointment with the professor to make appropriate arrangements.

-recommend taking advantage of the following resources I have created
+I strongly recommend taking advantage of the following resources I have created for you!

 My How To Survive Your First Philosophy Course pages contain useful